Azure-Samples/azure-search-sample-data/README.md

 This folder includes 10 Word document files in Spanish and French, five in each language.
 Content consists of museum descriptions from the "Essential Museums" brochure on the [Official tourism portal of Spain](https://www.spain.info/en/brochures/leisure-culture/).
 These files are used in Language Detection and Text Translation skills processing demos.
 Content from the brochure was copied into individual Word document files, one for each museum and language combination.

 **Used in:** [Demo skills (Postman collections for Text Translation and Language Detection)](https://github.com/Azure-Samples/azure-search-postman-samples/tree/master/skill-examples)

-## STOPWORDS.MD

-The stopwords.md file is a list of the stopwords used by the Microsoft analyzer for each language.

 ## ARCHIVE